signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="x86CodecTestMeasurement"></a>
 ### x86 Codec Test & Measurement

 Several mediaTest codec + audio mode command lines are given below, showing examples of encoding, decoding, and back-to-back encode and decode.
 These commands run on x86 servers, with no coCPU, GPU, or other hardware required.
+For more codec information, see [SigSRF x86 Codec Notes](#user-content-x86codecnotes) below.

 For audio inputs mediaTest does automatic sampling rate conversion (i.e. to match the codec input sampling rate), but there are a couple of things to keep in mind about this: